 For Residential and Farmland ratepayers who experience permanent financial hardship, the Council’s Hardship Relief Policy may also provide rate relief.

 Rate amounts not received by the due date are subject to daily interest charges.
-The interest rate is set by IPART and for 2017-2018 it is 7.5% per annum.
+The interest rate is set by the Office of Local Government and for 2019-2020 it is 7.5% per annum.
 If rates remain unpaid, the Council may take legal action to recover these unpaid rates.
 The debt recovery for all unpaid rates and charges is undertaken by the Council’s mercantile agency, Recoveries & Reconstruction (Aust) Pty Ltd.